Truchorko5566/remote-enmap-sqlite-database/README.md

 - size() *shows the cache-map-size*
 - ensure(key, data, path) *ensures data in the db*

-# Events for the CACHE-SERVER
+# Eventos para el CACHE-SERVER

 - serverReady *shows when the server is ready, you don't need to listen to it!*
 - serverError *shows when the server errors, you don't need to listen to it!*